BillFlugrath/NeRF_BlenderDataPipeline/NeRF_BlenderDataPipeline/BlenderFiles/readme_by_bill.txt

     fov = 29.0  camera fov
     compress_npz= True

-The only variables that *must* be updated are input_images_path, num_images, width, and height.
+The variables that *must* be updated are:
+1) input_images_path,
+2) input_images_base_name,
+3) input_images_file_type,
+4) num_images,
+5) width
+6) height

+For example, if the directory with images is named "tmp", set  input_images_path = "./tmp".
+If the image sequence names are fileout0000.jpg, fileout0001.jpg, fileout0002.jpg .... fileout0105.jpg, then set input_images_base_name =" fileout" and set the image file type to input_images_file_type = ".jpg".
+Since there are 106 images, set  num_images = 106.
+If the image resolution is 100x100, then set width=100 and  height=100.

 The other variables can use the default values if you wish.
 Just update them in the python script and save the file.
 Be sure that Blender uses the changes to the variables since sometimes Blender may use previous data.